Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 There is another way to develop Fiori apps <b>(Fiori Open Guided Development)</b>
 </br>
 </br>
-This approach uses firoi development based on XML annotations not CDS annotations
+This approach uses Fiori development based on XML annotations not CDS annotations
 </br>
-you can access it by following steps <b> (Menu--> View--> Command and pallete) </b>
+you can access it by following steps <b> (Menu--> View--> Command and palette) </b>
 </br>
 </br>
 <img src="./files/capmd6-2.png" >